 Burt and Barbara's Gifts of the Heart

-Burt and Barbara's Gifts of the Heart, while especially crucial during the holiday season, is a year-round program to ensure that every adult in our care who lives by themselves, has no involved family, or runs the risk of being alone on birthdays or special occasions will not be forgotten.
-Recipients of these gifts include adults with behavioral health issues, HIV, intellectual disabilities, veterans, and the elderly.
+Burt and Barbara's Gifts of the Heart, while especially crucial during the holiday season, is a year-round program that helps ensure adults in our care who live by themselves, have no involved family, or run the risk of being alone on special occasions like birthdays, will not be forgotten.
+Recipients of these gifts include adults with behavioral health issues, HIV/AIDS or intellectual disabilities, as well as veterans and the elderly.